jsteenkamp/growth-framework/README.md

 $ yarn dev
 ```

-This will server the application on `localhost:3000`
+This will serve the application on `localhost:3000`

 ## Resources